anthonyjatoba/bioinspired-optimization/README.md

 The analysis can be seen in [Genetic Algorithm Notebook](https://github.com/anthonyjatoba/biopt/blob/master/GA.ipynb)

-## How to set the environment for the first time
+### How to set up the environment for the first time

 Install `pip` and `virtualenv`: